MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/register-application-for-organizational-accounts.md

 ## Configure for sign on

-Once the application has been added to Azure Active Directory, you will need to configure the application to support sign on to [!INCLUDE[prodshort](../includes/prodshort.md)].
-You will need to capture the configuration information for use when deploying the [!INCLUDE[prodshort](../includes/prodshort.md)] web components.
+Once the application has been added to Azure Active Directory, you will need to configure the application to support sign on to Dynamics GP.
+You will need to capture the configuration information for use when deploying the Dynamics GP web components.

 Use the following steps in order to configure the application for sign on.